neshi47/email_addy_factory/README.md

 This is an email creation script I use for work.

+All of the hardcoded information is changed to protect the identities of my team members but it all works the same.

-If it works for you take it.
-But let me know what you use it for.
-Will mod in future.
+If it works for you, steal it.
+Have any questions, feel free to ask.